Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 Grapevines are truly a gift that keeps on giving.
 All you need are a pair of pruning shears, some deep pots, and potting soil to propagate as many cuttings as you’d like.
-Not to mention, in my experience, they’re one of the easiest plants to propagate — whether you get started in the winter or the middle of summer.
+In my experience, they’re one of the easiest plants to propagate — whether you get started in the winter or during the growing season.

 Whichever method you choose, the odds are very much in your favor that you’ll be gifted with several brand new plants for your efforts.
 Growing grapes from cuttings is incredibly rewarding, and you can grow literally hundreds of grape vines from your winter grape pruning.